 - Blood Knight: The narrator of "Korgull the Exterminator" first describes the horrors inflicted by the title character, then proclaims, "I'm not out to reform this world!
 Just to fight with this creature!"

 - Cover Version: One of their most well known tracks is a heavy cover of Pink Floyd's "Astronomy Domine".
 Note that they covered something from Floyd's space/psychedelic rock days and not their later concept album-based work, to go with Voivod's sci-fi themes.

 - Nevertheless, that doesn't stop them from covering "The Nile Song" of all songs for The Outer Limits.
 Among other things, they've also covered Venom and Slayer (both on the special edition of War And Pain), Mercyful Fate, King Crimson and Hawkwind.
 They even covered the Batman theme as a bonus track for Dimension Hatröss.

 - Early Installment Weirdness: War and Pain and Rrröööaaarrr had a sound a lot closer to punk than any type of progressive music the band would play later; as mentioned above, it owed a heavy debt to Venom as opposed to Rush or Pink Floyd.
 They also have much more raw production (especially on War and Pain) and heavier overall music.
-Killing Technology is mostly where they found their sound, but still has elements of this due to placement on the Mohs Scale closer to the first two than its follow-up and Snake's voice being closer to a shout than clean singing.
+Killing Technology is mostly where they found their sound, but still has elements of this due to closer similarities to the first two than its follow-up and Snake's voice being closer to a shout than clean singing.

 - Epic Rocking: Frequently, especially from Killing Technology onward.
 The longest song by far is "Jack Luminous" from The Outer Limits, which is over 17 minutes in length.
 "Long" songs on other albums usually peak at 7-8 minutes up until The Wake, which includes "Sonic Mycelium" at over 12 minutes.